murk-sy/filamentcolors-sample-envelope/readme.md

 - Can run locally, make sure you have qrious.js in the correct path
 - Paper-size agnostic (though you should probably use A4 and US Letter)
+- Filament samples can be bulk dried without unpacking (though may need to be packed for transport)
 - QR code uses newline delimited data

 ## QR code